+'''

+XCreatePixmapCursor(

+display,

+Cursor

+source,

+mask,

+foreground_color,

-Cursor XCreatePixmapCursor(display, source, mask, foreground_color, background_color, x, y);
+background_color, y);

+Specifies the connection to the X server.

+display

+source

-source Specifies the shape of the source cursor.
+Specifies the shape of the source cursor.

-mask Specifies the cursor's source bits to be displayed or
+Specifies the cursor's source bits to be displayed or

+mask

+None.

+foreground color

+Specifies the RGB values for the foreground of the

+background color

-foreground color Specifies the RGB values for the foreground of the background color Specifies the RGB values for the background of the y Specify the x and y coordinates, which indicate the hotspot relative to the source's origin.
+Specifies the RGB values for the background of the

+source.

+X

+Specify the x and y coordinates(Xy.

+У

+'''

-The xCreatePixmapCursor function creates a cursor and returns the cursor ID associated with it.
+The XCreatePixmapCursor function creates a cursor and returns the cursor ID associated with it.
 The foreground and background RGB values must be specified using foreground_color and background_color, even if the X server only has a StaticGray or GrayScale screen.
 The foreground color is used for the pixels set to 1 in the source, and the background color is used for the pixels set to 0.
 Both source and mask, if specified, must have depth one (or a BadMatch error results) but can have any root.
 The mask argument defines the shape of the cursor.
 The pixels set to 1 in the mask define which source pixels are displayed, and the pixels set to 0 define which pixels are ignored.
 If no mask is given, all pixels of the source are displayed.
 The mask, if present, must be the same size as the pixmap defined by the source argument, or a BadMatch error results.
 The hotspot must be a point within the source, or a BadMatch error results.